wsmaxcy/Capture-Writeup/README.md

 # Capture!
 CTF from TryHackMe Walkthrough

 Welcome!
 Thanks for checking out my walkthrough.
 This room was simple to understand, but needed a little bit of custom automation that could potentially take longer than some rooms.
 I will walkthrough what I did in order to crack the username and password for this website.
+[Here is the link to the CTF on TryHackMe](https://tryhackme.com/r/room/catpictures2).

 ## Recon